 - The time necessary for the business to make profits

 - Exit plan if the business flounders or fails

-Before you get down to writing that simple and perfect one page business plan, prepare all the information on these 10 elements.
+Before you get down to writing that simple and perfect one page business plan, prepare all the information on these ten elements.
 That’s because we’ll have to merge two or more points under a single head.
-Remember that a one page business plan shouldn’t be incomplete merely because of the small size.
+Remember that a one page business plan shouldn’t be incomplete because of its small size.

 Once you have the information ready, follow these simple steps to write a perfect one page business plan.

 In just two or three sentences, summarize what your business is all about, its location, the nature of the business, and the goals it will try to achieve.
 Mention a clear reason why you and other partners, if any, are starting the business.

 The qualifications and skills of the business owners should be included in the second section of a one-page business plan.
 It is not necessary to mention specific names, but it is important to indicate the main owner's name, the number of partners or stakeholders, and an average number of years of experience and relevant educational qualifications.

 It is important to clearly state the financial contributions of each partner in a business plan.
 Specify the amount of money that each partner will invest, as well as their individual contributions and the percentage of ownership they will hold.
 This information is crucial for determining the distribution of profits.

 In a one-page business plan, it is important to concisely state the products and services offered by the business, and the target customer base.
 Additionally, include a brief explanation of why the products or services will be in demand, and a pricing strategy.